Tranche 2 projects

 Through close collaboration with the National Composite Centre and industrial partners, the technology will be validated for real-world applications such as interior car door modules, impact-absorbing helmet liners, and packaging pallet boxes.
 This project aligns with the UK’s sustainability goals, contributing to the resource efficiency, the reduction of greenhouse gas emissions and promoting a circular economy.
 The BIO-CYCLE project will lead the way towards greener, more sustainable composites, making a positive impact on various industries and supporting the UK’s journey towards a net-zero carbon future.

-Project title: Advancing hydrogen maritime confidence
+Martin Smith - Advancing hydrogen maritime confidence

 The objective is to disseminate learnings from the HySeas programme and to collect information from all parts of the UK marine sector to develop a portfolio of guidance for industry and government, which will assist the transition for the maritime sector towards sustainable practices and fuels.
 The applicant is almost certainly the only UK academic who has led a team in developing a green hydrogen marine power train, taking vessel design to Classification Approval in Principle stage, and conducting related socio-techno- economic work on the topic – being the first to initiate work in this area (2011).